zgornel/StringAnalysis.jl/docs/src/examples.md

 ```
 More extensive preprocessing examples can be viewed in `test/preprocessing.jl`.

-One can strip parts of languages i.e. prepositions, articles in languages other than English (support provided from [Languages.jl](https://github.com/JuliaText/Languages.jl)):
+One can strip parts of speech i.e. prepositions, articles, in languages other than English (support provided from [Languages.jl](https://github.com/JuliaText/Languages.jl)):
 ```@repl index
 using Languages
 it = StringDocument("Quest'e un piccolo esempio di come si puo fare l'analisi");